dimwight/Dartlang/README.md

 ## Trivial

-Tries out Dart alternatives to Java hierarchy where the implementation of an unchanging contract is progressively refined.
+Tries out Dart alternatives to 'trivial' Java hierarchy ie where the implementation of an unchanging contract is progressively refined.

 Special focus on finding equivalent